 The Victorian Health Services Performance Monitoring Framework (PMF) outlines the Government's approach to overseeing the performance of Victorian health services.
-Further information is available at the Funding, Performance and Accountability webpage https://www.health.vic.gov.au/funding-performance-accountability/performance-monitoring-framework).
+Further information is available at the Funding, Performance and Accountability webpage framework.

 As the PMF states, while the Statement of Priorities sets out the annual high level strategic performance priorities, health services remain comprehensively accountable for quality and safety, good governance and leadership, access and timeliness, and financial sustainability, as defined in relevant legislation.
 This means that performance against these broader accountabilities will continue to be monitored based on a comprehensive set of quantitative metrics and qualitative intelligence and managed and raised with health services as needed.